tinhkyaw/tinhkyaw/README.md

 # tinhkyaw

-Collection of configurations, scripts and packages to help set up a new mac.
+Collection of configurations, scripts and packages to help set up a new Mac.